Rust-GCC/gccrs/gcc/config/riscv/vector.md

 ;;       (set (reg:RVVMF4QI 98 v2 [orig:134 _1 ] [134])
 ;;           (mem/c:RVVMF4QI (reg:SI 13 a3 [155]) [1 %sfp+[-2, -2] S[2, 2] A8]))
 ;;       (clobber (reg:SI 14 a4 [149]))])
-;; So that we could be able to emit vsetvl instruction using clobber sratch a4.
+;; So that we could be able to emit vsetvl instruction using clobber scratch a4.
 ;; To let LRA generate the expected pattern, we should exclude fractional vector ;; load/store in "*mov<mode>_whole".
 Otherwise, it will reload this pattern into:
 ;;  (insn 20 19 9 2 (set (reg:RVVMF4QI 98 v2 [orig:134 _1 ] [134])